Writing & PublishingPublishing Posts

 Send or schedule

 Send now, or pick a date and time to schedule.
+If Nashra has enough history, it suggests a Recommended time — based on when your readers usually open — that you can apply in one tap.
 Scheduled campaigns can be cancelled before they go out.

 Publishing to your blog